Baby colic: Diet

-Complimentary and alternative medicine
+Complementary and alternative medicine

 No clear beneficial effect from spinal manipulation or massage has been shown.
 Further, as there is no evidence of safety for cervical manipulation for baby colic, it is not advised.
 There is a case of a three-month-old dying following manipulation of the neck area.

 Little clinical evidence supports the efficacy of "gripe water" and caution in use is needed, especially in formulations that include alcohol or sugar.
 Evidence does not support lactase supplementation.
 The use of probiotics, specifically Lactobacillus reuteri, decreases crying time at three weeks by 46 minutes in breastfeed babies but has unclear effects in those who are formula fed.
 Fennel also appears effective.

 Prognosis

 Infants who are colicky do just as well as their non colicky peers with respect to temperament at one year of age.

 Epidemiology

 Colic affects 10–40% of children, occurring at the same rate in boys and in girls.